LightJason/lightjason.github.io/content/tutorials/actions.md

 ### Standalone-Actions - External Actions

 The data representation can be comprehended by the standalone action.
-A necessary property is the ```serialVersionUID``` which is defined by the Java [Serializable](https://docs.oracle.com/javase/8/docs/api/java/io/Serializable.html) interface, this allows to serialize the action.
+A necessary property is the ```serialVersionUID``` which is defined by the Java [Serializable](https://docs.oracle.com/javase/8/docs/api/java/io/Serializable.html) interface, this allows to serialise the action.

 <!-- htmlmin:ignore -->
 {{< githubsource user="LightJason" repo="Examples" file="src/main/java/myagentproject/CStandAloneAction.java" lang="java" branch="tutorial-agent-action" >}}